Welcome to our “Social Security Q&A” series. You ask a question about Social Security, and a guest expert answers it.

 The restricted application strategy works as follows: One spouse — in this instance, let’s say it’s the wife — claims her own retirement benefits.
-Then, provided her husband has reached his FRA, he can claim a spousal benefit, letting his own retirement benefit continue to grow up to age 70.
+Then, provided her husband has reached his FRA, he can claim a spousal benefit, letting his own retirement benefit continue to grow up to age 70 before claiming it.

 A restriction imposed by Congress in 2015 limits the use of the restricted application to those born prior to 1954.
 Ruxandra, since you were born in 1954, this limitation is the one that prevents you from using the restricted application option.

 Some of my clients wrongly believe that both spouses need to have reached their FRA in order to use the restricted application option.
 This is not the case.
 The spouse claiming retirement benefits can be any age, provided the age is at least 62.
 The spouse claiming spousal benefits using this option must have reached FRA.